afsc-gap-products/gapctd/doc/data_processing_modules.md

 ![](data_processing_modules_files/figure-gfm/unnamed-chunk-10-1.png)<!-- -->

-Note that the module flags slowdowns and reversals but does not remove them, so the plots above are identical.
+Note that `loop_edit()` flags slowdowns and reversals but does not remove them.
+As such, the plots above are identical even though slowdowns and reversals were flagged in the data:

 ``` r
 dc_4@data$flag[409:415]